Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/getting-started/command-line-interface.md

 Now, just copy the name of the folder that opened.

-## Prism Launcher is still opening after I close Minecraft
+## ProjT Launcher is still opening after I close Minecraft

-Currently, the _Close Prism Launcher after game window opens_ option opens Prism Launcher after closing Minecraft, even when launched from the CLI.
+Currently, the _Close ProjT Launcher after game window opens_ option opens ProjT Launcher after closing Minecraft, even when launched from the CLI.

-To disable this, open _Settings_, then select _Minecraft_, and finally, un-check _Close Prism Launcher after game window opens_ or check _Quit the launcher after game window closes_.
+To disable this, open _Settings_, then select _Minecraft_, and finally, un-check _Close ProjT Launcher after game window opens_ or check _Quit the launcher after game window closes_.